 Meloxicam (By mouth)

 Treats symptoms of osteoarthritis (OA) and rheumatoid arthritis (RA).
-This medicine is a nonsteroidal anti-inflammatory drug (NSAID).
+This medicine is an NSAID.

 When This Medicine Should Not Be Used